tudelft-eemcs-dml/KubeAsynDGAN-Group-13/README.md

 * Install the KubeML CLI with `curl -Lo kubeml https://github.com/diegostock12/kubeml/releases/download/0.1.2/kubeml && chmod +x kubeml`

-* Run `sh cluster_config.sh` on a GKE cloud shell to set up the rest of system
+* Run `sh cluster_config.sh` on a GKE cloud shell to set up the rest of system.
+Make sure that the right version of KubeML is installed (inference version), this can be secured by running:

+`helm upgrade -n kubeml kubeml  https://github.com/diegostock12/kubeml/releases/download/0.1.2/kubeml-0.1.2-inference.tgz`

 ### Running the KubeAsynDGAN training script